 Who Was Elizabeth Blackwell?

-Elizabeth Blackwell was born on February 3, 1821, in Bristol, England.
+Elizabeth Blackwell was a British physician and the first woman to receive a medical degree in the United States.
 As a girl, she moved with her family to the United States, where she first worked as a teacher.
-Despite widespread opposition, she later decided to attend medical college and graduated first in her class, thus also becoming the first woman to receive her M.D. in the United States.
-She created a medical school for women in the late 1860s, eventually returning to England and setting up private practice.
-Blackwell died on May 31, 1910, in Hastings.
+Despite widespread opposition, she later decided to attend medical college and graduated first in her class.
+She created a medical school for women in the late 1860s, eventually returning to England and setting up a private practice.

 Background and Education